KutashiMA/code-squad-project-course-work/README.md

       * Data Visualization
       * Machine Learning Model Development
       * ML Explanation
-      * Result and Findings Communication
+      * Result and Findings CommunicationI
       * Report Generation and Explanation

 Python crash course, Pandas skill test, matplotlib crash course and lots of other ML projects. if you have suggestions to make this repository better please make a PR

+`In a few months i want to be able to apply the skills i've learned at CodeSquad in animation.`